Seven Questions to Consider

 It’s getting cooler in Dallas, especially at night with lows in November – December expected to dip below 40 degrees Fahrenheit.
 But is it really the right choice for you?
 Here are seven questions from our Carrollton HVAC service professionals at Lex Air to consider when deciding if you should purchase a fireplace for your home in Dallas.

 Will I really use it?

-People often dream of sitting in front of a cozy fire, roasting chestnuts for Christmas without considering cost of maintenance and acquiring fuel.
-Many home-buyers consider a fireplace a desirable attribute, or even a must.
+People often dream of sitting in front of a cozy fire, roasting chestnuts for Christmas without considering the cost of maintenance and acquiring fuel.
+Many home-buyers consider a fireplace a desirable attribute or even a must.
 But they often wind up building a fire or two and then lapsing into fireplace indifference.
 Sometimes the mantel is the main attraction as a handy place for seasonal decorations and family portraits.

 There’s also the TV question.
 The hearth was a traditional focal point for the home until the 1950s, when most families realized they’d rather watch television than flames.
 This brings up the awkward design question of splitting a focal point between a TV and a fireplace, an especially vexing problem if it turns out you don’t even light many fires.

 If you are still thinking about buying a home with a fireplace, what kind of fireplace will you choose?
 When visualizing a dream fireplace, most people imagine the traditional wood-burning type, complete with hot coals, dancing flames, and sparks flying, just like our forefathers enjoyed.
 Delightful as a wood-burning fireplace is, this is not the most efficient heat source.
 Much of the warmth is sucked right out the chimney—plus it pulls warmth out of your other rooms.
 And the heat loss continues even after the fire is out, whether you remember to close the damper or leave it open, the damper isn’t effective at preventing a loss of warm air.